openCEMorg/openCEM/README.md

 ## Installation

-To run openCEM, you need to install Python 3, a development version of Pyomo and a solver.
-To download openCEM
+To run openCEM, you need to install Python 3 and a number of dependencies, a solver and a copy of openCEM.
+Instructions for all below.

 ### Python 3